2022 Tax-Time Checklist

 Australian Government allowances and payments like Newstart / JobSeeker, youth allowance and Austudy payment

-Provide details of all youth allowances, Newstart / JobSeeker, pandemic leave, sickness allowance or special benefit, or other educational or training allowances.
+Provide details of all youth allowances, Newstart / JobSeeker, sickness allowance or special benefit, or other educational or training allowances.
 (Please Note: paper copies are no longer sent by Centrelink and will need to be obtained via my.gov)

 Australian Government pensions and other allowances